-During this week’s Tuesday morning BYGL Zoom Inservice, Curtis Young (OSU Extension, Van Wirt County) reported that he heard the first Annual Cicadas (family Cicadidae) this season singing in northwest Ohio over the 4th of July Weekend.
-Likewise, I heard my first cicadas in the southwest part of the state this past Friday.
+During this week’s Tuesday morning BYGL Zoom Inservice, Curtis Young (OSU Extension, Van Wirt County) reported that he heard the first Annual Cicadas (family Cicadidae) singing in northwest Ohio.
+Curtis noted they are about 1 week overdue since he normally hears them in his neck of the woods over the 4th of July Weekend.
+The cicadas are also singing in the southwest part of the state.

 Annual cicadas share several behavioral traits with their periodical cicada (Magicicada spp.) cousins.
 The nymphs of both types of cicadas develop underground sustained by juices sucked from tree roots and it takes multiple years for them to complete their development from eggs to new adults.